spindriftgroup/run-assembler/README.md

 execution command as above after configuration the build.gradle with examples.

 To publish to the gradle plugin portal:
-1. Ensure versions are correct
+* Ensure versions are correct
-2. Ensure README notes versions match publishing versions
+* Ensure README notes versions match publishing versions
-3. Ensure integration test versions matches publishing versions `gradle clean build publishPlugins -Prelease=true`
+* Ensure integration test versions matches publishing versions
-If you don't add -Prelease=true a SNAPSHOT version will be released
+* Run `gradle clean build publishPlugins -Prelease=true` to publish to the gradle plugin portal.
+If you don't add `-Prelease=true` a SNAPSHOT version will be released